sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/checks.md

 linkTitle: "Checks Reference"
 reference_title: "Checks"
 type: "reference"
-description: "Read this page to learn how checks work with Sensu agents to automatically monitor your infrastructure and send observability events to the Sensu pipeline."
+description: "Checks work with Sensu agents to let you monitor your infrastructure automatically and send observability events to the Sensu pipeline.
+Read this reference doc to learn how to run service and metric checks."
 weight: 30
 version: "6.5"
 product: "Sensu Go"